Nethercourt

 E-scooters.
 Issued 03 November 2025 |

-We’ve been tackling the illegal use of e-scooters.
-It’s against the law to ride e-scooters on public roads, pavements, or cycle lanes.
-They can only be used on private land with the landowner’s permission.
-Kent is not part of any government rental trial, so all e-scooters used in public spaces are illegal.
-Actioned 15 December 2025 |
+We’ve been taking action to tackle the illegal use of e‑scooters.
+It is against the law to ride e‑scooters on public roads, pavements or cycle lanes, they can only be used on private land with the landowner’s permission.
+Kent is not part of any government rental trial, which means all e‑scooters used in public spaces across the county are illegal.
+We will continue to enforce the law and keep our roads and pathways safe.
+Actioned 14 January 2026 |

 |